comingofflais-com/LLM-Moderator-for-wpForo/README.md

    - Get an API key from [OpenRouter](https://openrouter.ai/)
    - Enter the API key in plugin settings
    - Configure your preferred AI model
    - Free models are available on OpenRouter, but are not recommended.
-AI moderation is relatively cost effective.
+AI moderation is relatively cost efficient.

 3. **Flag Types Setup**:
    - Configure different flag types (flag, nsfw, spam, etc.)
    - Set individual mute durations for each flag type
    - Enable/disable flag types as needed
-   - Append a custom message at the end of the post or topic body with formatting tags for AI response {TYPE} and {REASON}
+   - Append a custom message at the end of the post or topic body with formatting tags {TYPE} and {REASON} for AI response

 ### User Group Permissions

 The plugin automatically manages permissions for different user roles:
 - **Administrators**: Full access to all moderation features
 - **Moderators**: Access to muted users list and unmute capabilities
-- Custom wpForo user groups can be granted unmute permissions through the settings interface

 ## Usage

 ### Automatic Moderation

 The plugin automatically:
-- Scans new posts and topics for guideline violations
+- Scans new or edited posts and topics for guideline violations
 - Flags inappropriate content using AI analysis
-- Mutes users who violate guidelines for configured durations, and unapproves offending post/topic
+- Mutes users who violate guidelines for configured durations, and unapproves offending post, topic, or edits.
+Muted users will see an error page that they are currently muted and can not post until their expiration time or the human moderators unmute them before then.
+- Allows the admin to set different mute expiration times for flag types
-- Appends custom message with formatting tags for AI type and reason to the end of the post/topic
+- Appends custom message with formatting tags for AI type and reason to the end of the post, topic, and edits after LLM analysis
-- Can be used to just append the custom message after AI analysis without forced muting
+- Can be used to just append the custom message at the end of the post body after AI analysis (without forced muting)
-- Automatically removes expired muted users if not un-muted by the human moderator before the mute expiration time, deletes any pending unapproved post/topic
+- Automatically removes expired muted users on cleanup if not previously un-muted by the human moderator before the mute expiration time.
+This deletes any pending unapproved post or topic
-- Allow the admin to monitor (other human moderators can use the premium moderation page) the muted users' table, remove users, or let the system auto un-mute users when their mute expires (this will delete any pending approval posts that initially got the user muted)
+- Allows the admin to monitor the muted users' table, remove users, or let the system auto un-mute users when their mute expires (other human moderators can use the essential premium moderation page feature)
+- Allows the web admin to customize the prompt to have the LLM select the most appropriate "type" tag for the post

 ### Manual Management

 Administrators (and other human moderators with the premium plugin) can: